On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Constraint Connections

-The extrinsic constraints considered so far have been deliberately chosen to enforce the conservation of certain symmetry of the underlying point group such that the analytical solutions we obtain do correspond to true stationary points of the SCF energy landscape.
-In fact, by considering the spin-orbital-dependent terms of the Fock operator $\hat{f}$ in Equation~\ref{eq:fockop} in conjunction with the spin-orbital extrinsic constraints as in Table~\ref{tab:extrinsicconstraints}, we see that the constraining symmetry operations leave $\hat{f}$ invariant under their actions.
+The symmetry-conserved extrinsic constraints examined in detail so far have been deliberately chosen such that the analytic solutions we obtain do correspond to true stationary points of the \gls*{acr:scf} energy landscape.
+In fact, by considering the spin-orbital-dependent terms of the Fock operator $\hat{f}$ in Equation~\ref{eq:fockop} in conjunction with the extrinsic constraints in Table~\ref{tab:extrinsicconstraints}, we see that, by imposing symmetry conservation, \textit{i.e.}, setting $x, y = \pm 1$, the constraining symmetry operations leave $\hat{f}$ invariant under their actions.
 The spin-orbitals that conserve these symmetries are thus allowed to be eigenfunctions of $\hat{f}$ without any contradiction.
-In other words, the constraining space is compatible with, and hence encompasses, the SCF stationary points that satisfy the associated extrinsic constraints.
-An optimisation procedure within this space as we have carried out to obtain the analytical solutions is guaranteed to yield the desired stationary points.
+In other words, the symmetry-conserved constraints are compatible with, and hence encompass, \gls*{acr:scf} stationary points.

-The analysis so far makes it clear that both intrinsic and extrinsic constraints must cooperate to force reality on the transiently real solutions.
-Essentially, the intrinsic constraints determine the global structure of the SCF energy landscape alongside its regimes of required reality.
-The extrinsic constraints then enable us to choose and explore stationary points within certain local regions of this landscape and determine whether they fall inside the regimes of reality.
-It is therefore conceivable that there exist pathways in the SCF energy landscape that connect regions of extrinsic constraints together and that reveal some local structures of the regimes of reality between stationary points in this landscape.
-We shall henceforth refer to these pathways as ``SCF pathways'' to distinguish them from the molecular symmetry pathways that we have been examining.
+The analysis so far makes it clear that both intrinsic and extrinsic constraints must cooperate to strongly force reality on the transiently real solutions.
+Essentially, intrinsic constraints determine the global structure of the \gls*{acr:scf} energy landscape alongside its regimes of both strong and weak reality requirements.
+Extrinsic constraints then enable us to choose and explore stationary points within certain local regions of this landscape, some of which happen to admit strong reality requirements.
+It is therefore expected that there exist pathways in the \gls*{acr:scf} energy landscape that connect regions of extrinsic constraints together and that reveal some local structures of the regimes of reality requirements between stationary points in this landscape.
+We shall henceforth refer to these pathways as ``\gls*{acr:scf} pathways'' to distinguish them from the molecular symmetry pathways A and B that we have been considering.
+These \gls*{acr:scf} pathways shall involve the variations of the $x$ and $y$ constraining parameters over the domain $\mathscr{D}$ that are defined for each constraining space $[\hat{R}]'_{xy}$ in Table~\ref{tab:extrinsicconstraints}.